Skip to Content

 You just have to make sure that the calla lilies are planted in well-drained, loose soil.
 These plants need partial or full sun for most parts of the day, so it’s recommended that you take care of this.

 Needless to say, that’s a bad idea.
-Not only could it cause waterlogging in the soil, but the plant could also die a premature death.
+Not only could it cause waterlogging in the soil, but the plant could also experience premature death.

 There is always a risk that the leaves of your calla lilies might begin to turn yellow over time.
 This could happen due to a number of different reasons, so it is important for you to first rule out all of the reasons and isolate the problem carefully.